 Contact CDC Director Machaela Whelan at MachaelaW@thejkc.org or 913-327-8051 to get started!

 - Tools for rich social and pre-academic development

 The CDC at The J provides a secure environment designed with child-appropriate equipment and décor, enabling children of all faiths and cultures to learn and grow to their full potential.

-The curriculum, based in Jewish traditions and values, is designed to promote self-esteem, independence, cooperative skills and the ability to problem-solve.
+The curriculum, based on Jewish traditions and values, is designed to promote self-esteem, independence, cooperative skills and the ability to problem-solve.
 Children thrive in our warm, vibrant environment.
-In addition to our curriculum, children are encouraged to participate in age appropriate activities like American Red Cross swimming lessons, and enrichment classes including cooking, art, science, and more!
+In addition to our curriculum, children are encouraged to participate in age-appropriate activities like American Red Cross swimming lessons, and enrichment classes including cooking, art, science, and more!

 The J has improved our financial assistance process.
 FACTS, a third-party provider, is now used to process and recommend financial assistance.
 As always, your financial information will be completely confidential.

 After completing the application process, you will receive a financial assistance letter via email.
 Please click on the following link to get your application started.
 If you have questions about the process, please contact the Financial Assistance department at email@example.com.